Coriana1/caps/README.md

 ### Collaborators

-Kenya Womack, Kao Sealor, AI, Starter code (class demo)
+Kenya Womack, class demo

+I started the build out with what was given in class

 ### Setup